DillonB07/ReplMC-Site/docs/modded/mod-installation/prism.md

 ## Downloading the Modpack

-We have two modpacks available for you to download.

-1. The bare bones pack - This includes only what you need to join and no performance or Quality of Life mods
-2. The performance pack - This includes everything in the bare-bones pack and performance mods to improve your experience.
+To make it quick to join the server, we've created a modpack that you can import into your launcher.
+This includes all of the required mods as well as performance mods.

-You can download those from [here](https://drive.google.com/drive/folders/1ciSTt7VAKdmNNjalJy4xCAKAU2Owup_U?usp=share_link).
+You should download the `PrismLauncher.mrpack` file from [here](https://drive.google.com/drive/folders/1ciSTt7VAKdmNNjalJy4xCAKAU2Owup_U?usp=share_link).

 ## Installing the Modpack

 Once you've downloaded the modpack, you'll need to install it.
-The process is the same regardless of which pack you downloaded.

 1. Inside Prism, press `Add Instance` in the top left corner.
 ![Create Instance](assets/prism/add-instance.png)